7am: Waking up bright eyed and bushy tailed ready to start this new week with a morning boost and a stellar cup of antioxidant rich Crucafe coffee.

 10am: Nuts and seeds: Add these into your daily diet to boost vitamin E and anti-oxidant intake to get your skin glowing and looking youthful.
 This is essential for the health and protection of cells, oh and with that helps to prevent premature ageing too.
 Bonus!

-Add a tablespoon sprinkling of nuts + seeds to pack in extra flavour to salads, porridges or they work brilliantly for topping soups in these chiller nights – all super easy and tasty ways to up your intake.
-‘Doesn’t really matter which ones you pick but like everything in the diet diversity is the key so mix them up!
+Add a tablespoon sprinkling of nuts + seeds to pack in extra flavour to salads, porridges or they work brilliantly for topping soups – all super easy and tasty ways to up your intake.
+‘Doesn’t really matter which ones you pick but like everything in the diet, diversity is the key, so mix them up!

-I have roughly chopped a few of them here and sprinkled over stewed cinnamon apples and some kefir yogurt for a gut supportive breakfast idea, lunch or as a winter tea time treat.
+I roughly chop a few of them and sprinkle over stewed cinnamon apples and some kefir yogurt for a gut supportive breakfast idea, lunch or as a winter tea time treat.
 Good gut support is a vital daily part of keeping us looking and feeling radiant after all.

 Soups are wonderful for this and during these winter months make for a comforting hearty bowl of goodness at the end of a long grey day.
 Why not try my spicy parsnip satay or sweet potato garam masala soup recipes over on my website to add colour, nutrition and a spicy kick to your evening meal.

 Bedtime: Sleep should be considered one of the most important parts of our beauty regime and that starts with the hour preceding the lights going off.
 Switch off all devices, run a bath, read a book, meditate, whatever it is that helps you get ‘off line’.